elinsoftware/sn-react/README.md

 # React boilerplate for ServiceNow applications

-This is a React boilerplate which is specifically designed to build ServiceNow-ready web applications.
+This is a React boilerplate that is specifically designed to build ServiceNow-ready web applications.

-The boilerplate includes a minimalistic example of a ServiceNow scoped app, which serves as a container for web application.
+The boilerplate includes a minimalistic example of a ServiceNow scoped app, which serves as a container for a web application.
 Update set `react-container-servicenow.xml` can be found in a root folder.

 This boilerplate supports all of the modern web development features and capabilities:

 - Standard React loaders/processors
 - Proxy requests
 - Chunks and lazy loading optimizations
-- Css-in-JS
+- CSS-in-JS
 - Hot reloading etc.

 The key feature is the ability to build the web application ServiceNow-ready, so it can be deployed simply by uploading bundle files to ServiceNow.

-It's assumed that you already have an app container (Scripted REST API) ready on a ServceNow side, that is the place where files need to be uploaded.
-If you don't have it yet then you can use `react-container-servicenow.xml` app as an example and build your own containers.
+It's assumed that you already have an app container (Scripted REST API) ready on a ServiceNow side, that is the place where files need to be uploaded.
+If you don't have it yet then you can use the `react-container-servicenow.xml` app as an example and build your own containers.

 ## 1. Configuration